joelnir/joelnir.github.io/_drafts/doxygen-travis.md

     +- src/                     Source file directory
     +- documentation/           Documentation directory
         +- docs/                Directory for html documentation
-        +- (Documentation.pdf)  (PDF documentation, if generated)
+        +- (Documentation.pdf)  (pdf documentation, if generated)

 {% endhighlight %}

 With this setup the documentation is kept in a completely separate directory.
 This is beneficial both to keep out project top folder clean.
-It is also the `documentation` directory that we eventually want to serve using GitHub Pages.
+It is also the `documentation` directory that we eventually want to serve using GitHub pages.
 Other project structures can of course also be used by adjusting some of the paths in upcoming steps.

 We need to adjust some settings in our Doxygen config.